 Keeping your kids safe from cavities is one of the best ways to protect their overall health.
 After all, it’s been said that the mouth is the window to the body.
 This means that if their teeth are healthy, then they are healthy in general as well.

-To make sure that your kids don’t develop cavities, a friendly team from a trusted dental clinic in Emerald, QLD advises:
+To make sure that your kids don’t develop cavities, we advise:

 - Monitor their dental health regularly.